-There are no unmodified animal milks that are suitable substitutes for breastmilk.
-This includes milk from a cow, goat or sheep.
+There is no unmodified animal milk that is suitable substitutes for breastmilk.
+This includes milk from a cow, goat, or sheep.

-Differences in protein and electrolyte concentrations are some of the reasons why these milks are not suitable breastmilk substitutes.
-Use of such milks can place extra strain on infants’ kidneys and lead to various nutrient deficiencies etc. Also, unpasteurised milks increase the risk of dangerous infections.
+Differences in protein and electrolyte concentrations are some of the reasons why these kinds of milk are not suitable breastmilk substitutes.
+The use of such milk can place extra strain on infants’ kidneys and lead to various nutrient deficiencies etc. Also, unpasteurized milks increase the risk of dangerous infections.

-Pasteurised cows’ milk should not be given as a main drink to infants under 12 months of age.
+Pasteurized cows’ milk should not be given as the main drink to infants under 12 months of age.
 However, small amounts of cows’ milk can be mixed with solid foods (e.g. on cereal).

 #3: Plant-Based Milks Are Not Suitable Breastmilk Substitutes

 There are no plant-based milks that are suitable substitutes for breastmilk.
 This includes soy, rice, almond, coconut and oat milks.
-Use of such milks as a substitute for breastmilk can result in severe nutritional deficiencies.
+The use of such milks as a substitute for breastmilk can result in severe nutritional deficiencies.